Geet-George/JOANNE/Level_2/README.md

 - Ratio of individual parameter's count to the total count of records (time is used as proxy for measurement record.
 Multiple parameters can have values at a single record.)
     - There is one flag each for the following parameters:
-    t_flag   : *temperature (tdry)*
+    `t_flag`   : *temperature (tdry)*
-    p_flag   : *pressure (pres)*
+    `p_flag`   : *pressure (pres)*
-    rh_flag  : *relative humidity (rh)*
+    `rh_flag`  : *relative humidity (rh)*
-    z_flag   : *GPS altitude (gpsalt)*
+    `z_flag`   : *GPS altitude (gpsalt)*
-    u_flag   : *u wind (u_wind)*
+    `u_flag`   : *u wind (u_wind)*
-    v_flag   : *v wind (v_wind)*
+    `v_flag`   : *v wind (v_wind)*

 - Time values are recorded every 0.25 seconds.
 Although, the PTU and GPS sensors have a measurement frequency of 2 Hz and 4 Hz, respectively, the distribution of measurements vary slightly from the ideal case - which is for all parameters (except u,v) to have measurements at every other time record, and for u,v to have measurements at every time record.
 Since, the time records also include values during initialisation as well as during a little before and after the launch, when no signal can be sent back to the AVAPS PC, the actual ratio will always be lower than the ideal estimate of 1 (for u,v) and 0.5 (for the remaining parameters).

 - The true distribution shows that peaks start to flatten around 0.8 and 0.4 for u,v and other parameters, respectively.
-Thus, sondes with ratios lower than these values are taken as not having a complete profile, and termed as 'ugly' sondes.
+Thus, sondes with ratios lower than these values are taken as not having a complete profile, and termed as `ugly` sondes.
 These ugly sondes still have data, but because they are expected to have more NaN fields than most sondes, they are kept for more QC and NaN-filling later, depending upon the extent of the dearth of measurements in that sonde.

-- For each parameter, if this proportional ratio is higher than the set threshold, then the sonde is flagged as 'good'.
-If the ratio is lower than set threshold, but non-zero, then the sonde is flagged 'ugly' and if the ratio is zero, i.e. this particular parameter was not measured at all for the sonde, then, it is flagged as 'bad'.
+- For each parameter, if this proportional ratio is higher than the set threshold, then the sonde is flagged as `good`.
+If the ratio is lower than set threshold, but non-zero, then the sonde is flagged `ugly` and if the ratio is zero, i.e. this particular parameter was not measured at all for the sonde, then, it is flagged as `bad`.
 (This value might later be changed from zero to 10% of the time counts).

-  - If all individual ind_flags are 'good', the sonde is flagged as 'GOOD' for ind_FLAG,
+  - If all individual ind_flags are `good`, the sonde is flagged as `GOOD` for `ind_FLAG`,
-  - if all individual ind_flags are 'bad', the sonde is flagged as 'BAD' for ind_FLAG,
+  - if all individual ind_flags are `bad`, the sonde is flagged as `BAD` for `ind_FLAG`,
-  - if neither of these conditions is met, the sonde is flagged as 'UGLY' for ind_FLAG.
+  - if neither of these conditions is met, the sonde is flagged as `UGLY` for `ind_FLAG`.

 <div style="text-align: justify">